Vikaska031/Find_my_pic/README.md

 Release 1.0 🦄

-In this release, the service takes a user query in a text field and returns 5 random images from the 'img' folder (52 photos) along with user-provided image descriptions.
+In this release, the service takes a user query in a text field and returns 5 random images from the 'img' folder (31+thousand photos) along with user-provided image descriptions.
+If you want, you can use another [dataset](https://huggingface.co/datasets/nlphuji/flickr30k)

 Release 2.0✨